 What are the key features of retail inventory management software?

-Retail inventory management software should provide stock tracking, automated low stock alerts, centralized inventory control, and detailed analytics for effective management.
+Retail inventory management software should provide stock tracking, automated low stock alerts, centralized inventory control, detailed analytics, and replenishment automation that sets reorder points and triggers purchase orders for effective management.
 These features streamline operations and enhance decision-making.
+Many retail inventory management tools also support the min-max method for more efficient inventory purchases.

 How can technology enhance inventory management?